 How to set request limits on PATCHS

-Go to the 'Edit practice' page under your name in the top menu (if you work across multiple practices that use PATCHS that may appear as 'My practices' instead).
+Go to 'Edit practice' under your name in the top menu (if you work across multiple practices that use PATCHS this may appear as 'My practices' instead)...

 When a request limit field is left blank the number of requests (of the particular type) patients can submit in that time period is unlimited.

-You should click the 'Submit' button at the bottom of the page to confirm the limits.
+Click the 'Save changes' button at the bottom of the page to confirm the limits.

-What are patients told to do when PATCHS limits have been reached?
+What standard messages do patients see when PATCHS limits have been reached?